This is our review of the best high protein dog food in 2022.

-We all need a good amount of protein in our diets!
+We all need a good amount of protein!
 But have you really thought about how much protein your dogs are getting in their food?
-Have you already started looking at high protein dog food online, and are unsure whether or not paying the prices available are really worth the effort?
+Have you already started looking at high protein dog food online and are unsure whether or not paying the prices available are really worth the effort?

 In this guide, we will be reviewing the following high protein dog food: